cs-ed/ed-tech-plan-leecology/README.md

 Github autograder will be used to check student code and give automated feedback to the students.

 ### Hardware Specifications

-Describe the hardware requirements for your class.
-Provide specific requirements wherever necessary.

-I have limited knowledge that the current teacher told be verbally before he left for summer break.
-I do not have access to him or the school for several months.
-The hardware are a mixture of  tower computers and laptops, that all have 16 Gb of Ram and 1 Tb of memory.
+Teacher device:

+Size: 15.6"
+Processor: Intel Core i5 (12th)
+RAM: 16 GB
+Storage: 1 TB Gen 4 SSD

+Student devices:
+Type: Tower Desktops Dell OptiPlex with 22-24" Full HD Monitor
+Processor: Intel Core i5 (8th Gen)
+RAM: 8 GB
+Storage: 256 GB NVMe SSD (minimum) or 500 GB SATA SSD
+Graphics: Integrated
 The tower computers are all plugged in via ethernet and hardwired to the wall.
-The laptops are connecting to the router to the school wifi.
-The students themselves will not have to provide anything on their own.

 ### Application